-It’s important to note that none of these itineraries focus on Boston.
+It’s important to note that none of these itineraries focus on the city of Boston or Acadia National Park.
 Yes, Boston is in New England, but it’s relatively easy to reach (compared to many of the other cities I’ll mention in these itineraries), so I think it’s best saved for another trip (such as a long weekend).
-Let this trip focus on smaller towns and cities.
+For Acadia National Park, it’s just a bit too far out of the way, but if you’re interested in Acadia, you can check out my guide to a long weekend in Maine which includes a heavy focus on Acadia National Park.

 What to See in New England